-Table 9-4 Registry elements for server-side
+Table 4 Registry elements for server-side

 Registry element Description ext-list Specifies the extensions used, such as .html, .jsp, and .asp.
 For example: <ext-list>html,jsp,asp</ext-list> Default values: html, swe, asp, aspx, htm, jsp, php, gbl, cfm, pl, php3, do, IScript_PT_NAV_PAGELET, I_Script_AppHP, IScript_UniHeader_Frame, IScript_PT_NAV_INFRAME, iscript_apphp, iscript_timeoutwarning ext-list-separator Specifies the separator of the extension list.
-Default value: , (a comma) stat-extension Specifies the URL of the statistics module.
+Default value: , (a comma)

+Registry element Description stat-extension Specifies the URL of the statistics module.
 Add this registry element only if you know that the statistics URL differs from the default URL for the specific Web server type.
 Default values: Apache: server-status?auto iPlanet: .perf WebLogic: weblogicstat WebSphere: websphere_stats filter-trace Specifies whether filter logging is used.
 Default value: false filter-session-cookie Specifies the name of the session cookie used by the application.
 Define this value to improve client-side correlation in the following Web servers: WebLogic, WebSphere, Tomcat, Oracle AS, Sun One, IIS, Apache 2.x.
 Default value: JSESSIONID max-i4w-cookie-size Specifies the maximum size of a Precise for Web cookie (in bytes).
 Default value: 2048 filter-ignore-files A comma-separated list of files that the filter has to ignore.
 If a file contains any of these patterns, it is ignored.
 Only relevant for J2EE filters. filter-use-encoding Specifies the translation of URLs and URL parameters to unicode format.
 Set this parameter if URLs or parameters may contain non-ASCII characters.
 Default value: false filter-encoding-name Specifies the name of the URL encoding mechanism.
 Set this parameter if the server handles URLs that use neither UTF-8 nor local encoding, which are the default encoding types. web-parameter-delimiters A list of URL parameters delimiters.
 These delimiters are used to separate the parameters of a URL from the URL itself.
 For example, the URL: "index.html?param1=abc" has 1 parameter 'param1'.
 The parameters delimiter in this URL is '?'.
 Use this element if your application uses non-standard delimiters (like ';').
-To specify more than one delimiter, concatenate all delimiters into one string, for example:
+To specify more than one delimiter, concatenate all delimiters into one string, for example: <parameter-delimiters>?;.</parameter-delimiters> sets 3 delimiters: '?', ';' & '.'
+If more than 1 delimiter is used, the first one that is encountered in the URL is used.
+Default value: ? (question mark)

 Registry element Description collect-post-parameters If this registry element is set to true, the filter collects parameters that are passed in the request body (as opposed to parameters that are passed with the URL).
 For enabling the post-parameters collection on an IIS Web server, another action is needed (besides changing this flag) - For more information, see the Adding post-parameters collection for IIS6 and Adding post-parameters collection for IIS7 sections in the Installing Web Tier Collectors section of the Precise Installation Guide.
-Default value: false (for Siebel this is set to "true" (automatically)) Note: This feature is not supported for Apache 1.3 Note: Only Form post-parameters are supported.
+Default value: false (for Siebel this is set to "true" (automatically)) i This feature is not supported for Apache 1.3 i Only Form post-parameters are supported.
 This means: Only submitted page forms of which the POST request contains the header Content-Type: application/x-www-form-urlencoded are supported.
-The post-parameters are passed as: key1=value1&key2=value2& Any other type of post-parameters are not monitored.
-For example - if the POST data is XML.
-Note: In any case no more than 1500 characters of POST data will be collected. apache-pid-file-path Sets the path for apache .pid file (commonly: httpd.pid).
+The post-parameters are passed as: key1-value1&key2=value2& Any other type of post-parameters are not monitored.
+For example - if the POST data is XML. in any case no more than 1500 characters of POST data will be collected. apache-pid-file-path Sets the path for apache .pid file (commonly: httpd.pid).
 Should be set only when the .pid file path is not specified in the configuration file or in any other case, when the statistics agent fails to resolve it.